-Once you’ve calculated your macros, it’s time to install an app on your phone that will help you keep track of your daily macro intake and save you a lot of guesswork.
-Part 2 of my How to Get Started on a Ketogenic Diet series will be up soon.
+Once you've calculated your macros, it's time to install an app on your phone that will help you keep track of your daily macro intake and save you a lot of guesswork.
+Part 2 of my How to Get Started on a Ketogenic Diet series can be found here.

 Housebound Lifestyle: Facebook | Instagram | Twitter

 Vibrant Hope Art: Facebook | Instagram | Twitter

 Support My Work: Buy My Art | Shop My Favourite Things

 Or if you'd like to send me something, here's my Amazon Wishlist - Thank you!